COVID-19: Vaccine | Testing | Self-assessment | Patient & Visitor Safety | Visitor Policy

 Serum tumor markers and testis cancer: AFP, beta-hCG, and LDH

-Beta-hCG: Elevation of the beta subunit of hCG is found in approximately 14% of the patients with stage I pure seminoma prior to orchiectomy and in about half of patients with metastatic seminoma.[11,12,13] Approximately 40% to 60% of men with nonseminomas have an elevated serum beta-hCG.
+Beta-hCG: Elevation of beta-hCG is found in approximately 14% of patients with stage I pure seminomas before orchiectomy and in about half of patients with metastatic seminomas.[11,12,13] Approximately 40% to 60% of men with nonseminomas have an elevated serum beta-hCG.

-Significant and unambiguously rising levels of AFP and/or hCG are an indication of relapsed germ cell tumor in most cases and are an indication for treatment even in the absence of radiological evidence of metastatic disease.
-Nonetheless, tumor-marker elevations do need to be interpreted with caution.
-For example, false-positive hCG levels can result from cross reactivity of the assay with luteinizing hormone, in which case an intramuscular injection of testosterone should result in normalization of hCG values.
-There are also clinical reports of marijuana use resulting in elevations of serum hCG and some experts recommend querying patients about drug use and retesting hCG levels after a period of abstinence from marijuana use.
+Significant and unambiguously rising levels of AFP and/or beta-hCG are an indication of relapsed germ cell tumor in most cases and are an indication for treatment even in the absence of radiological evidence of metastatic disease.
+Nonetheless, tumor marker elevations do need to be interpreted with caution.
+For example, false-positive beta-hCG levels can result from cross reactivity of the assay with luteinizing hormone, in which case an intramuscular injection of testosterone should result in normalization of beta-hCG values.
+There are also clinical reports of marijuana use resulting in elevations of serum beta-hCG and some experts recommend querying patients about drug use and retesting beta-hCG levels after a period of abstinence from marijuana use.
 Similarly, AFP is chronically mildly elevated in some individuals for unclear reasons and can be substantially elevated by liver disease.

-LDH: Seminomas and nonseminomas alike may result in elevated lactate dehydrogenase (LDH) but such values are of less clear prognostic significance because LDH may be elevated in many different conditions unrelated to cancer.
+LDH: Seminomas and nonseminomas alike may result in elevated LDH but such values are of less clear prognostic significance because LDH may be elevated in many different conditions unrelated to cancer.
 A study of the utility of LDH in 499 patients with testicular germ cell tumor undergoing surveillance after orchiectomy or after treatment of stage II or III disease reported that 7.7% of patient visits had elevations in LDH unrelated to cancer, whereas only 1.4% of visits had cancer-related increases in LDH.
-Of 15 relapses, LDH was elevated in six and was the first sign of relapse in one.
+Among 15 patients with relapsed disease, LDH was elevated in six patients and was the first sign of relapse in one patient.
 Over 9% of the men had a persistent false-positive increase in LDH.
 The positive predictive value for an elevated LDH was 12.8%.

 A second study reported that among 494 patients with stage I germ cell tumors who subsequently relapsed, 125 had an elevated LDH at the time of relapse.
-Of these 125, all had other evidence of relapse: 112 had a concurrent rise in AFP and/or hCG, one had CT evidence of relapse before the elevation in LDH, one had palpable disease on examination, and one complained of back pain that led to imaging that revealed retroperitoneal relapse.
+Of these 125 patients, all had other evidence of relapse: 112 had a concurrent rise in AFP and/or beta-hCG, one had computed tomography (CT) evidence of relapse before the elevation in LDH, one had palpable disease on examination, and one complained of back pain that led to imaging that revealed retroperitoneal relapse.
 Measuring LDH appears to have little value during surveillance of germ cell tumors for relapse.
 On the other hand, for patients with metastatic NSGCT, large studies of prognostic models have found the LDH level to be a significant independent predictor of survival on multivariate analysis.[10,16]

 Staging and risk stratification